Teamwork/android-clean-architecture/README.md

 Any exception to this rule must be explicitly declared and made available through a provision method in a public *component*.
 Dagger doesn't work well with this kind of requirement out of the box when using _Subcomponents_, since it needs to have access at compile time to all of the implementation classes to build the dependency graph (which is what we want to avoid in the first place).

+The sample project doesn't cover other useful _Dagger_ features such scopes and "feature" components; however, both can be easily plugged into our core project structure.

 ### Components relationships
 The following diagram illustrates the dependencies between components in our sample project.